nikhilsingh13/SideProjects/README.md

   > I would also like to credit the Udemy Python-3 course.
   > __Ideation Date__: September 21, 2017

-2. Next Project - soon to be uploaded
+- a lot of the projects are in final stages and will soon be uploaded.